superawesome-org/sa-mobile-sdk-ios/rdocs/source/07callbacks.rst

 .. code-block:: objective-c

+    @implementation MyViewController

-    // rest of your code ...
+    // rest of your implementation ...

-    // ...
+    - (IBAction) showInLineVideo {

+        CGRect frame = CGRectMake(0, 0, 480, 240);

+        if (_videoAdData) {
+            _video = [[SAVideoAd alloc] initWithFrame:frame];
+            [_video setAd:_videoAdData];
             [_video setVideoDelegate:self];
+            [self.view addSubview: _video];
+            [_video play];
+        }
+    }

+    @end

 * and it must implement the callback methods specified by SAVideoAdProtocol

 .. code-block:: objective-c

+    @implementation MyViewController

+    // rest of the implementation ...

+    - (void) adStarted:(NSInteger)placementId {
         // fired when an ad has started
-    - (void) adStarted:(NSInteger)placementId {

     }

+    - (void) videoStarted:(NSInteger)placementId {
         // fired when a video ad has started
-    - (void) videoStarted:(NSInteger)placementId {

     }

-    // fired when a video ad has reached 1/4 of total duration
     - (void) videoReachedFirstQuartile:(NSInteger)placementId {

-    }

-    // fired when a video ad has reached 1/2 of total duration
+        // fired when a video ad has reached 1/4 of total duration }

     - (void) videoReachedMidpoint:(NSInteger)placementId {

-    }

-    // fired when a video ad has reached 3/4 of total duration
+        // fired when a video ad has reached 1/2 of total duration }

     - (void) videoReachedThirdQuartile:(NSInteger)placementId {

-    }
+        // fired when a video ad has reached 3/4 of total duration }

+    - (void) videoEnded:(NSInteger)placementId {
         // fired when a video ad has ended
-    - (void) videoEnded:(NSInteger)placementId {

     }

+    - (void) adEnded:(NSInteger)placementId {
         // fired when an ad has ended
-    - (void) adEnded:(NSInteger)placementId {

     }

+    - (void) allAdsEnded:(NSInteger)placementId {
         // fired when all ads have ended
-    - (void) allAdsEnded:(NSInteger)placementId {

     }

     @end